-Held the "FY2024 Workshop for Persons Responsible for Product Information Outline Management and Practice Managers
+Workshop for Persons Responsible for Product Information Overview Management and Practice Managers in 2024" was held

 On March 25, 2025, the "FY2024 Workshop for Persons Responsible for Product Information Overview Management and Practical Responsible Persons" was held.
 Approximately 550 people participated on the day, mainly those in charge of product information overview management and practical affairs at member companies, as well as those in charge of material review at their companies.
-Below is a report on the outline of this training session.
+The following is a summary of the workshop.

 The venue